PREFINE: Personalized Story Generation via Simulated User Critics and User-Specific Rubric Generation: Results

+These results are also consistent with the trends observed in automatic evaluation, reinforcing the effectiveness of our approach.
+Our findings highlight the value of user-specific rubrics for personalization.
+As future work, we plan to explore lighter human-in-the-loop methods that let users choose or adjust rubrics instead of engaging in the full critique–refine loop.

-PREFINE incorporates a key component that generates and utilizes user-specific rubrics.
+\paragraph{User-Specific Rubric Quality} PREFINE incorporates a key component that generates and utilizes user-specific rubrics.
 In this section, we evaluate the quality of these rubrics based on real user feedback collected using a 5-point Likert scale.
 We also examine how perceived rubric quality relates to the effectiveness of personalization.
-The results indicate that participants who found the rubrics to be well-aligned with their preferences tended to give higher preference scores\footnote{Note that this result may contain a slight evaluation bias, as some participants who rated the rubric highly may have consistently given higher scores to all methods.
+As shown in Fig. \ref{fig:humaneval}, participants who perceived the rubrics as well aligned with their preferences tended to give higher preference scores\footnote{Note that this result may contain a slight evaluation bias, as some participants who rated the rubric highly may have consistently given higher scores to all methods.
 We briefly discuss the potential impact of such bias in Appendix~\ref{appendix:rubric_bias_analysis}.} to stories generated by PREFINE.